jlanks/StockNewsLWC/README.md

 # **📘 Stock News LWC Setup Guide**

 This guide walks you through the setup of the **Stock News LWC**, including retrieving the code, configuring named credentials, securing the API key, and adding the component to an Account record page.
+It also explains how to use the component to fetch stock-related news.

 ---